 This is one of the most important reasons to maintain your IET membership beyond university.

-The benefits of access to the IET's library and journals are multiple.
-The specialist information and expert white papers will help with further education as well as being a great resource for a number of areas, including law and teaching.
+The benefits of access to the IET's library and journals are many.
+Specialist information and expert white papers can help with further education as well as be a great resource for a number of areas, including law and teaching.

 These events may be useful to your chosen career - teaching especially, or may open doors to new career opportunities through networking.